edward-prosser/corda-docs/content/en/docs/corda-enterprise/4.4/corda-network/setup-segregated-notary.md

 When operating in a Corda Network segregated network, you must deploy, register, and operate the notary.
 There are three notary implementations to choose from:

-- A single notary node
+- A single-node notary.
-- A notary cluster using a single node
+- A notary cluster using a single node.
-- A highly-available (HA) notary cluster requiring multiple nodes
+- A highly-available (HA) notary cluster requiring multiple nodes.

-You should take care when deciding on the type of notary to deploy, as single notary nodes cannot be upgraded to HA notaries later.
-In production environments we recommend using a notary cluster for additional reliability and scalability.
+By adding additional notary worker nodes, a notary cluster can have more reliability and scalabilty than a single-node notary.

-## Configuring and deploying a single notary node
+## Configuring and deploying a single-node notary

-Single node notaries do not require a separate notary service identity, these notaries use the node identity and do not require additional notary registration.
-Single node notaries are not compatible with a highly-available solution and are not recommended for production networks.
+Single-node notaries do not require a separate notary service identity, these notaries use the node identity and do not require additional notary registration.
+Single-node notaries are not compatible with a highly-available solution and are not recommended for production networks.

 1. Follow steps 3-5 from the [Corda Network joining process](https://corda.network/participation/index/).